ucsb-ccs-computing/F21-1A/_cs16/lab01.md

 * Select the "<b>Private</b>" visibility option so that other students in the org cannot view your code.

 * Add the C++ .gitignore option from the drop down menu and click on "Create repository".
-See screenshot below (note, the organization this quarter is "ucsb-cs16-m18").
+See screenshot below (note, the organization for this screenshot is "ucsb-cs16-m18").

 ![new-repo](/lab/lab01/pic5.png){:height="500px"}